Generic Name: insulin isophane (IN soo lin EYE soe fane)

-Your care provider will show you the best places on your body to inject insulin isophane.
-Use a different place each time you give an injection.
+Your care provider will show you where to on your body to inject Novolin N. Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

-If you use an injection pen, use only the injection pen that comes with insulin isophane.
-Attach a new needle before each use.
+If you use an injection pen, use only the injection pen that comes with Novolin N. Attach a new needle before each use.
 Do not transfer the insulin from the pen into a syringe.

 Never share an injection pen or syringe with another person, even if the needle has been changed.
 Sharing these devices can allow infections or disease to pass from one person to another.